Upaban Express

 Upaban Express (উপবন এক্সপ্রেস) is an intercity train running from Dhaka to Sylhet under Bangladesh Railway.
 Upaban Express was inaugurated on 4 May 1988.
 Three other intercity trains, Parabat Express, Jayantika Express and Kalni Express run on this route.

 Schedule

 (Bangladesh Railway's schedule is variable.
-Please visit the official website of Bangladesh Railway to verify the latest schedule.
 The following schedule is in accordance with the 52nd schedule of Bangladesh Railway, which is effective from 10 January 2020.)

 Stopover

 (In some cases, the journey of a train may be changed by Bangladesh Railway.
-The following list is valid till 2020.)
+The following list is valid till 2025.)